 Cardinals NFC West odds

-The Arizona Cardinals have been eliminated from the NFC West race.
+The Arizona Cardinals were eliminated from the NFC West race in 2020.

 How to bet on the Arizona Cardinals

 The moneyline is the simplest of bets, decided by the straight-up winner and loser of each game.
 Consider the following example: